Hildebrand Law, P.C. mobile logo

 The general rule in Arizona is that community assets must be divided equally between the spouses unless circumstances make an equal award unfair.

 The Court of Appeals did not agree.
-It noted that the divorce court lowered spousal support payments to Michael to balance the equities of his being awarded the marital home, and never mentioned these retirement assets as an offset.
+It noted that the divorce court lowered spousal support payments to Husband to balance the equities of his being awarded the marital home, and never mentioned these retirement assets as an offset.

 Delay in Dividing Assets Omitted in a Divorce Decree Is Not a Waiver